Probation & Supervision Guide

 The Short Version

 The sentence that put someone on probation is part of the public court record, so you can usually confirm that a person was placed on probation by pulling the criminal case in the county where they were convicted.
 What you generally cannot get is the live supervision file — probation offices are restricted from disclosing a probationer’s status, conditions, or location to the public, including to family and neighbors.
-The one exception the law carves out is for crime victims, who can receive compliance and relocation information and sign up for VINE notifications.
-So your path depends on who you are and why you are asking.
+Whether an online search will even show a probationer depends on how your state is built — North Carolina publishes them by name, New York’s state lookup covers parolees only, and Texas leaves community supervision with county CSCDs.
+Crime victims have a separate channel, but it is a state notification programme rather than a federal entitlement.
+So your path depends on the jurisdiction, on who you are, and on why you are asking.

 Watch: Probation Status